Liluoq/global-dominance-of-seasonality-in-shaping-lake-surface-extent-dynamics/README.md

 ---
 ## Locations of quantitative results in the codes

-**Note: requiring at least 64GB RAM, otherwise the program may crash.**
+**Note: Require at least 64GB RAM, otherwise the program may crash.**

+---

 For best reproducibility, codes in this repository should be downloaded to a _`global_lake_area`_ parent directory, all descriptions below follow this convention.